 - Video effects such as support for chroma key (“green screen”)

 - Audio mixing

 In general, software encoders are more popular than hardware.
-Run on a powerful computer, they provide great functionality and good reliability.
+Run-on a powerful computer, they provide great functionality and good reliability.

-There are a range of encoders on the market today.
+There is a range of encoders on the market today.
 If you’re looking for a free option to do some testing first, the most popular is encoding software is OBS Studio.
 OBS is a free and open-source project that includes streaming functionality.
 It’s also available on Mac, Windows, and Linux platforms.

 Online Video Platform (OVP)